excelsior-oss/excelsior-jet-maven-plugin/README.md

 into the `jet/app` directory, and binds the executable to that copy of the Runtime.

 > Your natively compiled application is ready for distribution at this point: you may copy
-> contents of the `jet\app` directory to another computer that has neither Excelsior JET nor
+> contents of the `jet/app` directory to another computer that has neither Excelsior JET nor
 > the Oracle JRE installed, and the executable should work as expected.

-Finally, the plugin packs the contents of the `jet\app` directory into a zip archive named `${project.build.finalName}.zip` so as to aid single file re-distribution.
+Finally, the plugin packs the contents of the `jet/app` directory into a zip archive named `${project.build.finalName}.zip` so as to aid single file re-distribution.

 In the future, the plugin will also support the creation of Windows installers